-A Message from Facility Administrators Majors Doug Baker and Mike Raunig:
+A Message from Facility Administrators Majors Dale Reed and Mike Raunig:

 On behalf of the men and women of the Johnson County Sheriff’s Office, Detention Bureau, we would like to welcome you to our website.

 The Adult Detention Center in Olathe originally opened in August of 1988 as a state of the art facility utilizing the then new Direct Supervision method of inmate management by placing deputies inside the housing units having direct interaction with the inmates.
 Following the Principles of Direct Supervision, this method has become the norm in detention facilities throughout the country successfully reducing vandalism, assaults, and other crimes from within the facilities.